yhs666/mc-docs.zh-cn/articles/app-service/scripts/powershell-configure-custom-domain.md

 New-AzWebApp -Name $webappname -Location $location -AppServicePlan $webappname ` -ResourceGroupName $webappname

-Write-Host "Configure a CNAME record that maps $fqdn to $webappname.azurewebsites.net" Read-Host "Press [Enter] key when ready ..."
+Write-Host "Configure a CNAME record that maps $fqdn to $webappname.chinacloudsites.cn" Read-Host "Press [Enter] key when ready ..."

 # Before continuing, go to your DNS configuration UI for your custom domain and follow the